IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/6_Device_Twin_Desired_Change_Callback.md

-# Example 6 - Desired properties change callback
+# Example 6 - Device twin Desired properties change callback

 In the example below, if the Desired properties change in the Cloud, we get an event from there in the OnboardTask.